-We had to add a piece of trim to hide the wall where this cabinet set.
+We had to add a piece of trim to hide the wall where this cabinet was set.
 We could have covered that with the shoe cabinet to the left by putting a deeper cabinet in but we wanted to maximize space.

-And by putting a shorter depth cabinet (the shoe cabinet) in here, it allowed us to utilize more of this corner cabinet.
+And by putting a shorter depth cabinet (the shoe cabinet) in here, allowed us to utilize more of this corner cabinet.

 Which is perfect for all of my long sundresses and such.

 We put in this little cabinet inside the larger cabinet to hold these two laundry bins…